theluqmn/moose/README.md

 1. Clone the repository
 2. Ensure sqlite3 is installed in your system
 3. Run `bash run.bash` to compile all files and run the program

+## Usage

+Run the program and follow the prompts.

+- Use `help` to get a list of available commands
+- Run `quit` to exit the program

 ## Stack